franzaurus/skills-github-pages/index.md

 ---
 title: Welcome to my blog
 ---
-This is my newly create site using GitHub pages.
+This is my newly created site using GitHub pages.